 That’s the question that spawned this site.
 The very word geek has been transformed into something very versatile.
 What was once an insult designed to belittle people who were different has become something more.
 One can geek out about video games and comics just as much as cars and sports.
 Everyone has something they love with a passion, and that’s where we come in.

 That’s our goal.
-We’re not here to report the news, we're not here to give you the latest previews and reviews.
-We're here to provide you with the best original content about the things we care about.
+We’re here to provide you with the best original podcasts about the things we care about.
 Hopefully it’s contagious.

 Take a look around, get comfortable, and join the conversation.

 Kris spent his formative years collecting cartridges, CDs, discs, and assorted paraphernalia in an effort to amass a video game collection large enough to kill an elephant.
 (He wouldn't though.
 He loves elephants).
 He works with Stone Age Gamer as their social media and marketing guy, where he also writes their blog, runs their YouTube channel, and more.
 He's also a staff writer at Nintendo Force magazine, and can be found on several Geekade podcasts including Stone Age Gamer, WaveBack, Turning Tracks, A Theater Near You, and This Week's Episode.